wravoc/shelbyupdate/README.md

+Creative Market is a great resource and the [Shelby template](https://creativemarket.com/Bruk/70522-Shelby-One-Page-HTML5-Template) is good enough to update for 2023.

-Still a [great template](https://creativemarket.com/Bruk/70522-Shelby-One-Page-HTML5-Template) in 2023.
-The following needs to be updated.
+# The following needs to be updated.

 ## jQuery